Trump's latest tariffs undercut his first trade salvo in solar

 Jinko declined to elaborate on the documents.

-Sunpower - a major U.S.-based solar company that bought a manufacturing plant in Oregon after Trump’s initial panel import tariff - is another company feeling the pinch.
+Sunpower (SPWR.O) - a major U.S.-based solar company that bought a manufacturing plant in Oregon after Trump’s initial panel import tariff - is another company feeling the pinch.

 “We are certainly concerned,” Suzanne Leta, the head of global market strategy at SunPower, said at the Solar Power International conference.